 How can I complain about a JP?

-A complaint can be made if a JP has breached or failed to comply with a condition of employment or breaches or fails to comply with the code of conduct [see Justices of the Peace Act 2005 s 11].
+A complaint can be made if a JP has breached or failed to comply with a condition of employment or breaches or fails to comply with the code of conduct, or with the Justices of the Peace Act 2005 (SA) [see s 11].
 Complaints are made to Justice of the Peace Services and can result in the JP being reprimanded, imposing further conditions on their appointment or suspended.
-In certain circumstances a JP can be removed from office, in cases such as being convicted of a criminal offence, becoming bankrupt, being physically or mentally unfit for office, or in the Governor's opinion should be removed for any other reason [see Jucitces of the Peace Act 2005 (SA) s 11].
+In certain circumstances a JP can be removed from office, in cases such as being convicted of a criminal offence, becoming bankrupt, being physically or mentally unfit for office, or in the Attorney-General's opinion should be removed for any other reason [see Jucitces of the Peace Act 2005 (SA) s 11].